Disclaimer

 When looking at ocamllex tutorials, you'll usually see the main lexing rule

-lexer needs to be used, you'll see a call to Lexer.token
+lexer needs to be used, you'll see a call to Lexer.token.
+In

 order to use this whitespace sensitive lexer, you'll instead use